NVIDIA BlueField Platform Software Troubleshooting Guide

 dpdk-testpmd -n 4 -a 08:00.0,representor=0,dv_flow_en=2 -- -i --forward-mode=txonly -a

-Resolution : To address this issue, ensure that HWS queues are configured for all the ports (representor=0-1) and the PFs.
-This configuration is necessary to set the default flows that will be utilized.
+Resolution : To resolve this issue, ensure that hardware steering (HWS) queues are properly configured for all ports, including the representor ports (representor=0-1) and the PFs.
+This configuration is required to establish the default flows necessary for traffic forwarding.

-Issue: Duplicate packets are observed when running OVS-DPDK with offload alongside SPDK, which also attaches to the same PF.
-What can be done to fix this?
+Symptom: Duplicate packets are observed when running OVS-DPDK with offload alongside SPDK, both of which attach to the same PF.

-Resolution : To resolve this issue, set dv_esw_en=0 on the OVS-DPDK side.
+Resolution : To address this issue, set the parameter dv_esw_en=0 on the OVS-DPDK side.
 This disables E-Switch using Direct Rules, which is enabled by default if supported.

 Live Migration VM Stuck in PMD MAC Swap Mode

-Issue: Running the following scenario leads to an endless loop:
+Symptom: Running the following scenario results in an endless loop during live migration:

 1. Open 64 VFs.